cma2015/easyMF/tutorial/1-Matrix_preparation.md

 - **Raw RNA-Seq data**: A compressed file containing RNA-Seq data in tar.gz format.

-In **Parameters** section, easyMF need users set parameters used for "RNA-Seq quality control" and "Read-genome alignment".
+In **Parameters** section, easyMF needs users set parameters used for "RNA-Seq quality control" and "Read-genome alignment".

 For "RNA-Seq quality control"